Purchases made through links may earn us a small commission, at no extra cost to you.

 3.5 days, 4 nights

 I’ve never met anyone that didn’t like Prague.
 It was the one city on our trip that I really felt a connection with.
 I could go on and on about everything I loved about Prague, but probably the main reason I felt so strongly about it was because of its atmosphere.
 Prague is a very welcoming, friendly and musical city.
-We found ourselves simply walking the streets taking it all in.
+We found ourselves simply walking the streets without a plan, taking it all in.
+Prague truly is one of the best cities in Europe.

 Oh my…just thinking about this walking tour we went on is getting me all worked up.
 The guide told us it was going to be a two hour tour of the old town.
 It started at the astronomical clock.
 An hour later, we were still at the astronomical clock!
 Five hours later the tour was no where near finished.
 Mike and I had other things we wanted to do that day and this tour killed all of our plans.
 We debated ditching the tour earlier, but being polite Canadians, felt bad because there were only four other people on the tour.
 Finally, we gave up and left.
 So, if you see a scruffy looking blond guy holding up a “Free Tour” sign under the astronomical clock, don’t do it (unless you want an eight hour tour that is so in-depth and detailed it will go right over your head).